-Over the years I have taught several courses on ancient philosophy (e.g. Plato’s Republic, Aristotle’s Nicomachean Ethics and Metaphysics, Augustine’s Confessions; psychology and moral psychology in antiquity; philosophy of action and agency in antiquity).
-I also as teach some systematic courses, like the introductory course on philosophy of mind, and Master level courses on philosophy of self, subject and self-knowledge, as well as a broader course on the history of the notion of human being, all in English.
-I teach further occasionally history of philosophy basic level course in Swedish (ancient and medieval periods).
+Over the years I have taught several courses on ancient philosophy (e.g. Plato’s methodology, the Republic, Aristotle’s Nicomachean Ethics and Metaphysics, Augustine’s Confessions; psychology and moral psychology in antiquity; philosophy of action and agency in antiquity).
+Regularly, my teaching includes history of philosophy basic level course (ancient and medieval periods).
+I also occasionally teach systematic courses, like the introductory course on epistemology and on philosophy of mind, and Master level courses on philosophy of self, subject and self-knowledge.
 I organize the Uppsala history of philosophy research seminar.

 Like most scholars working on ancient philosophy, I have wide interests within that period.
 My scholarly publications have concerned particularly Plotinus and Neoplatonism, but I also work on periods earlier and later, especially on Plato.
-Thematically, my areas of interest include philosophy of mind or soul, moral psychology, notions of self, person and agent, as well metaphysics and ethics more broadly.
-Currently, I am working on Neoplatonic notion of discursive and practical reason, as well as on self-knowledge and autonomy, and more broadly on inwardness and externality in ancient philosophy.
+Thematically, my areas of interest include notions of self, consciousness, person, and agent, the themes of self-knowledge, autonomy - or self-determination - and self-ennoblement, inwardness and externality in ancient philosophy. as well as more broadly the areas of philosophy of mind or soul, moral psychology, and ethics.
+Recently, I have become increasingly interested in epistemology and methodology.
+I am working, among other things, on Neoplatonic notion of discursive and practical reason.
 My newest research project is on conversational norms and their significance for philosophizing in Plato.

 Last but not least, I am a proud mother of Eemeli and Usva.